GeorgiaStateDefenseForce/gsdf.georgia.gov/thank-you.md

 layout: page
 title: Thank you for your correspondence
 ---
-## Thank you for your correspondence
+## Thank you for your interest in GSDF.
-We are delighted to hear from you.
-You may expect to receive an answer soon.
+A recruiter will contact you soon.

 Have a nice day!